 - Select the Network the ALB should be deployed in - this Network must match the VPC/Network attached to the environment(s) in which the desired Target Group(s) exist.

 - Select the External Protocol and Port for the ALB Endpoint to listen on.
 If you select HTTPS then a valid SSL must be assigned (created via the Tools -> SSL Certificates page).
 The Security Policy can also be changed should you require to customise the available TLS versions and Ciphers in use.
+If you require multiple certificates for the Endpoint (SNI) please contact Support at this time.

 - Enter a name for the Default Service or accept the standard one.